Welcome To Saint Alcuin Classical Academy

 Saint Alcuin Classical Academy seeks to develop a sacramental worldview in students by offering a community and curriculum that helps parents:

-Saint Alcuin Classical Academy is an homeschool enrichment and hybrid program open to families in the community educating their children at home and preferably using our Catholic Classical Liberal Arts curriculum.
-Our program extolls the theological order of the domestic church—the first society—and complements the vocational mission of parents “as those first responsible for the education of their children” (CCC 2229).
+Saint Alcuin Classical Academy offers homeschool enrichment and hybrid programs to families in the parish and greater community educating their children at home.
+Our programs support the theological order of the domestic church (the home)—the first society—and complements the vocational mission of parents “as those first responsible for the education of their children” (CCC 2229).
 Our program does not seek to replace the parental role in education; we seek to bolster and support parents in their role as educators of their children.
 Saint Alcuin provides a wealth of activities and resources for families to help form their children for life.
 We strive to maintain an atmosphere in which our students can learn the joy of intellectual inquiry as an end-in-itself but also to develop the habits and virtues needed for serious study.

-Our primary text-based curriculum is rooted in the Classical Liberal Arts tradition and is designed to emphasize and nurture the intellectual, historical, artistic, and spiritual gifts of the Faith.
+Our mainly primary text-based curriculum is rooted in the Classical Liberal Arts tradition and is designed to emphasize and nurture the intellectual, historical, artistic, and spiritual gifts of the Faith.
 Saint Alcuin’s Classical Liberal Arts curriculum will not only prepare students for their vocations, but it will also prepare their minds and wills for the reading of Sacred Scripture and the study of Sacred Theology.
-Meditating and contemplating on Sacred Scripture and Sacred Theology is a deep, intimate, and trans-formative experience of one’s whole being, as the Prophet Ezekiel describes:

 The Four Pillars

-Within a Sacramental Worldview of Catholic Education in the Ordinariate, there are Four Pillars that the Most Rev. Lopes outlines as essential for our identity and mission:5
+Within a Sacramental Worldview of Catholic Education in the Ordinariate, there are Four Pillars that the Bishop of the Ordinariate in North America, the Most Rev. Lopes, outlines as essential for our identity and mission:4

 What Makes Saint Alcuin Academy Unique?

 Further, the cost of modern education, particularly private education, is a summit too high for most families to climb.
 The loss of religious vocations, the expansion of administrative staff, costly modern buildings, and adopting a secular, bloated, and ever-changing curriculum of most K-12 schools all contribute to the unsustainable high cost.
 The truth is, the Classical education that produced many Saints and the finest minds in history is not expensive, especially with modern technology.
-At Saint Alcuin, most of the curriculum will be free because the primary sources are in the public domain.
-Students may checkout a hardback copy of their textbooks from the academy library.
+At Saint Alcuin, we strive to cover the costs of curriculum to families as much as possible to reduce costs.
+We understand the struggles of modern families, particularly in the area of educational costs.
+Our tuition donation levels are much lower than most Classical homeschool hybrid academies out there in order to be accommodate and support the domestic church.

 The Seven Classical Liberal Arts